MdRakibul-Hasan/make-a-tech-based-website/README.md

 # Feature

-<h3> This project is created based on Electronics andTechnology company website</h3>
+<h3> This project is created based on Electronics and Technology company website</h3>

 <h3> Website name : Hitech LTD </h3>